Sohailm25/Sohailm25.github.io/about.md

 comments: false
 ---

-I'm an incoming Masters Student at UTD, specializing in Machine Learning I'm the Executive Director of Programs and Branding of [ALM, the first Muslim interest fraternity in America](https://www.alphalambdamu.org/)
+I'm an incoming Masters Student at UTD, specializing in Machine Learning.
+I'm the Executive Director of Programs and Branding of [ALM, the first Muslim interest fraternity in America](https://www.alphalambdamu.org/).

 This blog is for Public Learning.
 Generally going to talk about productivity, mindfulness, Islam, honestly anything so I won't put myself in a box.